Image Classification (TF1)

 The

-tao model classification_tf1 inference command runs the inference on a specified set of input images.
+tao classification_tf1 inference command runs the inference on a specified set of input images.

 For classification,